vipulnaik/diet-exercise-health/notes/2021-06-25-pfizer-covid-vaccine-dose-2.md

 reading at 5:37 AM that came to 99.6 degrees Fahrenheit.
 I got more fully awake at 6:54 AM, when my temperature reading came to 99.3 degrees Fahrenheit.

+By the late morning my temperature was within its normal range.
+It was 98.7 degrees at 9:22, 98.6 degrees at 11:30, and 98.4 degrees at 11:50.
+I also went for a run -- though with a reduced amount of running similar to yesterday -- shortly after the 9:22 AM reading.